gmzi/javascripter/toolkit.md

 ### stringFromObject

-Scans object properties and returns a string literal with key and value pairs in form of string, all separated by separated commas except the last one.
+Scans object properties and returns a string literal with key and value pairs in form of string, all separated by commas except the last one.

 ```javascript
 function stringFromObject(obj) {